 My name is Kayla Cox.
 I lost 80 pounds with dirty fasting.
 See that before and after picture of me?
 The left side is the Facebook photo that started it all.
 The day I got tagged in that photo, I didn’t recognize myself.
 That was the day I swore I was going to figure out how to lose weight sustainably and keep it off for good.
 That led me on a journey to practicing intermittent fasting.

 I learned that many of the things I thought I knew about weight loss were not true.
-Here are some of the myths I believed:
+Here are some of the lies I believed:

 - To lose weight you must stop eating carbs.